-Cold plasma is an electrically energized matter composed of highly reactive species includes 5 molecules of charged and gas particles in the form of positive ions, negative ions, photons 6 7 electrons, free radicals at room temperature.
-It is an emerging technology in non-thermal food preservation in the application of sterilization.
-An increase in the plasma based treatment for 8 9 food to inactivate the food borne pathogens clearly seen in the recent years.
-The present study 10 reviews the action of plasma agents on the microbial classes, surface decontamination of the 11 raw produce in the food processing and novel technologies with future view in applications of 12 food.
+5 Cold plasma is an electrically energized matter composed of highly reactive species which

-13 Key words: cold plasma, Food, preservation, sterilization.
+- 6 includes molecules of charged and gas particles in the form of positive and negative ions, - 7 photons electrons, free radicals at room temperature.
+It is an emerging technology in non- - 8 thermal food preservation in the application of sterilization.
+An increase in the plasma-based - 9 treatment for food is employed to inactivate the food borne pathogens seen in the recent - 10 years.
+The present study reviews the action of plasma agents on the microbial population, - surface decontamination of the raw produce in the food processing and future novelty in food - 12 technology. - 13 Key words: cold plasma, Food, preservation, sterilization.

-14 Introduction
+Introduction

-15 Matter on earth exists mostly in three distinct phases (gas, liquid and solid) but when universe is considered as fourth state of matter which abundantly exists.
-So, Plasma is hence 16 17 referred to as the fourth state of matter, next to solids, liquids and gases.
-The term 'Plasma' 18 was first employed by Irving Langmuir in 1928 to define this fourth state of matter which is 19 partially or wholly ionized state of gas and discovered plasma oscillations in ionized gas.
-The 20 phase change from solid to liquid and further to gas occurs as we increase the energy input 21 likewise increasing the energy input beyond a certain level in gas state causes ionization of 22 molecules which yields the plasma state. d Agostino et al. reported that plasma can be 23 obtained either in low temperature, non-equilibrium glow discharge or high temperature, 24 equilibrium thermal plasma.
+15 The matter is any entity that has weight/mass and occupies space.
+The matter is known to exist in three distinct phases.
+However, there is a fourth phase called plasma.
+So, Plasma is 16 hence referred to as the fourth state of matter.
+The term 'Plasma' was first employed by 17 Irving Langmuir in 1928 to define this fourth state of matter which is partially or wholly 18 ionized state of gas and discovered plasma oscillations in ionized gas.
+Matter changes from 19 solid to liquid and further to gas occurs as we increase the energy input likewise increasing 20 the energy input beyond a certain level in gas state causes ionization of molecules to the 21 plasma state.
+D Agostino et al. reported that plasma could be obtained either at low 22 temperature, non-equilibrium glow discharge or high temperature, equilibrium thermal 23 plasma.
+24